Prey (2017 video game): Gameplay

-The game has multiple endings, according to lead designer Ricardo Bare; the endings fall into three major narrative structures depending on how the player broadly interacted with the station and surviving humans, but Bare said there are "tons of little permutations" based on specific events.
+Prey has multiple endings, according to lead designer Ricardo Bare; the endings fall into three major narrative structures depending on how the player broadly interacted with the station and surviving humans, but Bare said there are "tons of little permutations" based on specific events.

 Mooncrash expansion

 The Mooncrash expansion, released in June 2018, is a separate game mode built atop the setting and gameplay of the base Prey game.
-It is a roguelike mode in which, while the levels of the expansion remains the same, placement of enemies, weapons, and other items are randomized on each playthrough.
+It is a roguelike experience in which, while the levels of the expansion remain the same, the placement of enemies, weapons, and other items are randomized on each playthrough.

 Narratively, the player takes the role of Peter, a hacker aboard a satellite orbiting the Moon, forced by his employer the Kasma Corporation to figure out what happened at the Pytheas Moonbase.
 Peter does this by running through simulations, in which he takes the place of one of five known survivors of the attack.
-The player, as Peter, must figure out how each of the five survived through the five various escape routes.
+The player must figure out how each of the five survived through the five various escape routes.
 This is presented by leading one character through the station, fighting off the Typhon, collecting equipment, hacking terminals, and other actions.
-If the player can lead that character to safety, they then must lead the other characters, one at a time, through the same gameworld to find a different escape point, with all of the changes on the gameworld from the previous characters still in place.
+If the player can lead that character to safety, they then must lead the other characters, one at a time, through the same game world to find a different escape point, with all of the changes from the previous characters still in place.
 Players may reset the simulation, randomizing the world elements and effectively starting a new run.
-However, the player gains credits that they can use within the simulation to improve how any of the character start, such as with better weapons or additional health packs, and they can permanently unlock skills for each character within future simulation runs by collecting certain objects within the gameworld.
+However, the player gains points that they can use within the simulation to improve how any of the characters start, such as with better weapons or additional health packs, and they can permanently unlock skills for each character within future simulation runs by collecting certain objects.

 Typhon Hunter expansion

 The Typhon Hunter expansion contains two game modes.
-One is designed as a single-player virtual reality experience, challenging the player to various escape room scenarios aboard the Talos I station.
+One is designed as a single-player virtual reality experience known as Transtar VR, challenging the player to various escape room scenarios aboard the Talos I station.
 The second is an asymmetrical multiplayer mode for up to six players.
-One plays as Morgan while the others are Mimic Typhons, which can disguise themselves as nearly any object within the game's environment.
+One plays as Morgan while the others are Mimic Typhons, which can disguise themselves as nearly any object within the environment.
 The player as Morgan is challenged to find and kill all the other players within a limited amount of time, while the Mimic players can rearrange items in rooms, disguise themselves, and when the Morgan player is close, jump out and attack them before seeking another hiding place.